Tampa Bay Downs in the Community

 This group improves the lives of wounded and injured American veterans through rehabilitative, high-adventure and therapeutic outdoor challenges.
 Located in nearby Tarpon Springs, it is also dedicated to furthering the physiological, biomedical and pathological sciences associated with their injuries.
 Oldsmar Cares

 In April, Tampa Bay Downs donated $50,000 to the non-profit, volunteer organization to help with the construction of a new 3,000 square-foot structure.
 For almost 20 years, Oldsmar Cares and its volunteers have devoted their energy and resources to passionately working for the hungry, needy members of the community.
 The organization provides stop-gap rent and utility assistance, a food pantry and a clothes closet -- at no cost -- to those in need in the Oldsmar area.
 Plans for the new building also include space for tutoring children and an office for career counseling.
 Oldsmar Cares also assists with children's dental care; Christmas gifts; weekend meals; holiday feasts; and job placement.
+REALTORS Care Foundation